emerconn/k8s-cronjob-smb-export/README.md

 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/emerconnelly/k8s-cronjob-smb-export?label=Docker%20version&sort=semver)](https://hub.docker.com/r/emerconnelly/k8s-cronjob-smb-export/tags)

 # k8s-cronjob-smb-export
-A Docker image that can run as a Kubernetes cronJob to export an archive backup file from a ReadyWriteMany PVC.
+Docker image for a K8s cronJob to export an archive backup file from a ReadyWriteMany PVC.

 Expects a single directory containing the archives, which will be used to export the most recent.